kyle-pena-nlp/swagger-mcp/README.md

 Visit [http://localhost:9000/docs](http://localhost:9000/docs) to confirm the sample server is running.

-We'll use this sample server to show how to configure an MCP server in Cursor, Windsurf, or Claude.
+We'll use this sample server to show how to configure an MCP server in Cursor or Windsurf.

 ### Cursor
 Configure an MCP server in Cursor (Top Right Settings -> MCP -> Add New MCP Server -> Command Server):